Muammar Gaddafi: Foreign relations

-After the 1969 coup, representatives of the Four Powers—France, the United Kingdom, the United States, and the Soviet Union—were called to meet RCC representatives.
-The UK and the US quickly extended diplomatic recognition, hoping to secure the position of their military bases in Libya and fearing further instability.
+After the 1969 coup, representatives of the Four Powers—France, the UK, the US, and the Soviet Union—were called to meet RCC representatives.
+The UK and the US quickly extended diplomatic recognition, hoping to secure their military bases and fearing further instability.
 Hoping to ingratiate themselves with Gaddafi, in 1970 the US informed him of at least one planned counter-coup.
 Such attempts to form a working relationship with the RCC failed; Gaddafi was determined to reassert national sovereignty and expunge what he described as foreign colonial and imperialist influences.
-His administration insisted that the US and the UK remove their military bases from Libya, with Gaddafi proclaiming that "the armed forces which rose to express the people's revolution [will not] tolerate living in their shacks while the bases of imperialism exist in Libyan territory."
+His administration insisted that the US and the UK remove their military bases from Libya.
 The British left in March and the Americans in June 1970.

-Moving to reduce Italian influence, in October 1970 all Italian-owned assets were expropriated, and the 12,000-strong Italian community was expelled from Libya alongside the smaller community of Libyan Jews.
+Moving to reduce Italian influence, in October 1970 all Italian-owned assets were expropriated, and the 12,000-strong Italian community was expelled alongside the smaller community of Libyan Jews.
 The day became a national holiday known as "Vengeance Day".
-Italy complained that this was in contravention of the 1956 Italo-Libyan Treaty, although no UN sanctions were forthcoming.
+Italy complained that this was in contravention of the 1956 Italo-Libyan Treaty, although no UN sanctions came.
 Aiming to reduce NATO power in the Mediterranean, in 1971 Libya requested that Malta cease allowing NATO to use its land for a military base, in turn offering Malta foreign aid.
-Compromising, Malta's government continued allowing NATO to use the island, but only on the condition that NATO would not use it for launching attacks on Arab territory.
-Over the coming decade, Gaddafi's government developed stronger political and economic links with Dom Mintoff's Maltese administration, and under Libya's urging Malta did not renew the UK's airbases on the island in 1980.
+Compromising, Malta's government continued allowing NATO to use the island, but only on the condition that NATO would not use it for attacks on Arab territory.
+Over the coming decade, Libya developed stronger political and economic links with Dom Mintoff's Maltese administration, and under Libya's urging Malta did not renew the UK's airbases in 1980.
 Orchestrating a military build-up, the RCC began purchasing weapons from France and the Soviet Union.
 The commercial relationship with the latter led to an increasingly strained relationship with the US, which was then engaged in the Cold War with the Soviets.